Aug 22, 2022

 - App descriptions: Unclear or poorly written app descriptions

-Unclear or poorly written app descriptions can be a sign of a lack of professionalism or an attempt to mislead.
+Unclear or poorly written app descriptions can be a sign of a lack of professionalism, of medical involvement, or an attempt to mislead

 - Negative reviews

-As with any app, make sure to look at the app store reviews.
-If an app has lots of negative reviews, then it should be approached with caution.
+As with any app, look at the app store reviews.
+If an app has multiple negative reviews, then it should be approached with caution.

 - Data policy: The app does not have clear policies on how it uses your data

-When you are giving consent regarding the use of your data, make sure you understand what you are consenting to.
+When giving consent regarding the use of your data, make sure you understand what you are consenting to.
 App developers should be very clear about how they plan to use your personal data, including the pictures that you submit.
-Some apps will use personal and/or medical information as well as pictures of the skin submitted by users to further develop their artificial intelligence algorithms.
+Some apps will use personal and/or medical information as well as pictures of the skin submitted by users to further develop their AI algorithms.
 This can mean that when the information is analysed together it is no longer truly anonymous.
 Further analysis like this is considered research which would require formal ethical approval by a regulatory body which should be clearly displayed.
+You may also be contributing to improving a commercial product, hence its value, for no reward.
 If it is not clear to you how your data are being used, it is best not to provide it.